ullmark/hashids.net/README.md

 - Added support for `long` via *new* functions to not introduce breaking changes.
     - `EncodeLong` for encodes.
 	- `DecodeLong` for decodes.
-- Added interface `IHashidsProvider` for people who want an interface to work with.
+- Added interface `IHashids` for people who want an interface to work with.
 - Version tag added: `1.1.0`
 - `README.md` updated